dlang/DIPs/README.md

    changes need to justify their existence with great value.
 Doubt about the necessity or value of a change will be a strong motivator for rejection.

+2. Showing example of real-world project that could benefit from an improvement can greatly improve its chances of being accepted.
+D is intended to be a practical language and a recurring questions when new changes are considered is "does it really make real projects better?".
+If that is not possible, try designing code examples with intention to answer the very same question.

+3. The motivation section should showcase examples that currently are not possible or are contorted in D, followed by their alternative implementation using the proposed feature.
+At best, the example would be taken from existing code (e.g. found in dub, phobos, etc).
+Next best is code that defines a plausible artifact.

-2. Be very pedantic and formal in describing any required language/compiler changes.
+4. Be very pedantic and formal in describing any required language/compiler changes.
 For example, make separate sections for grammar changes, semantic changes, expected compiler error messages and so on.
 A DIP should provide a detailed design documentation for a compiler developer to implement it.

+5. Stick to formal and technical language in general, avoid colloquialisms.

-3. Research any alternative approaches to solving the same problem and explain your choice.
+6. Research any alternative approaches to solving the same problem and explain your choice.
 If there are any relevant success or failure stories in other programming languages, consider referring to them with explanation of how they might apply to D.

-4. Showing example of real-world project that could benefit from an improvement can greatly improve its chances of being accepted.
-D is intended to be a practical language and a recurring questions when new changes are considered is "does it really make real projects better?".
-If that is not possible, try designing code examples with intention to answer the very same question.

-5. Be prepared for a lot of work.
+7. Be prepared for a lot of work.
 There are always many ideas proposed but many fewer developers commited to pursuing the idea to the final stages of evaluation.
 The DIP system is _not_ for submitting undeveloped ideas, it is a process for formal approval of language changes.